kalush666/ToDOList/README.md

 npm run start:dev
 ```

-The backend server will start on http://localhost:3000 with API endpoints accessible at http://localhost:3000/api
+The backend server will start on http://localhost:3000 with API endpoints accessible directly (no '/api' prefix)

 Start the frontend: